top of page

 1977 / 78 Performances at Nambassa and Sweetwater festivals and a Student Arts Council tour of NZ campuses cemented our popularity.

 1979 The poster of us all is from our first sold out tour to Australia - Sydney, Melbourne, Adelaide.
 We danced at the Sydney Opera House in a shared programme with Sydney Dance Company, ADT, and others.
+The Limbs part of the programme included premieres of my work Games and Busy by Chris Jannides.

 mj_phi_cookst_sm.jpg

-MJ and Phil at their stall
+MJ and Phil at their stall.
+Photo: Mike Venter

 Scan3_sm.jpg